nuvizio-ai/docker-compose/README.md

 docker-compose up
 ```

+## Documentation

+For a detailed guide on how to choose the right configuration and maintain your Temporal instance, see the **[Operational Strategy & Maintenance Guide](docs/OPERATIONAL_STRATEGY.md)**.

 ## Using Temporal docker images in production

 These docker-compose setups listed here do not use Temporal Server directly - they utilize [an `auto-setup` script you can read about here](https://docs.temporal.io/blog/auto-setup).
 You will want to familiarize yourself with this before you deploy to production.